UNINETTSigma2/documentation/README.md

 ## NIRD Storage

-Fram uses the NIRD storage system for storing archives for other research data.
+Fram and Saga use the NIRD storage system for storing archives for other research data.
 NOTUR projects have access to this geo-replicated storage through various methods.
 Visit the [NIRD](storage/nird.md) page for more information.

 ## Storage areas on Fram and Saga